-Allan (Al) O’Brien is a senior partner at Nelligan O’Brien Payne LLP, and is chair of the Partnership.
-Al is a graduate of the University of Ottawa and was called to the Ontario Bar in 1975.
-He was the managing partner at Nelligan O’Brien Payne LLP for 16 years.
+Allan (Al) O’Brien was a senior partner at Nelligan Law, and was chair of the Partnership.
+Al was a graduate of the University of Ottawa and was called to the Ontario Bar in 1975.

 - >Call to Ontario Bar (1975)